omarinho/sumoTest/readme.md

 1. You need to register first.
 2. After that you will be able to see two options in the upper nav bar: Email List (the tabular page) and Create New Email
 3. In the tabular page you also can delete or edit an email.

+- This app uses CSS Bootstrap 4.
+- Also, it uses React for the "Create Email" form and "Edit Email" form.
+React components are in /resources/js/components/